 The OneStepTM cable is used with OneStep electrodes for ECG monitoring and for use with Real CPR Help.
-See "ZOLL Cables and Compatible Accessories" on page 2-10 for a list of compatible accessories.

 Figure 2-5.
 OneStep Cable

 When connecting a OneStep electrode to the OneStep cable, push the two connectors together until the latch clicks, as shown.